South Street Seaport: Creation of Seaport Museum

 By the early 1970s, the Seaport Museum operated an exhibit hall, a bookstore–art gallery, piers 15 and 16, and six ships.
 The museum regularly hosted cultural events at the seaport, including sea shanty songs and miniature folk festivals.
 The museum had a half-million annual visitors, and Friends of the South Street Seaport had grown to include 17,000 members.
 In March 1972, city mayor John V. Lindsay and state governor Nelson Rockefeller announced that the Seaport would be expanded to 33 acre as part of the construction of Manhattan Landing, a $1.2 billion development on the East River shoreline.
 There were plans for the Seaport to include several additional museums, stores, hotels, and a functional shipyard.
 The City Planning Commission approved Manhattan Landing that May and voted to create a special planning district for the Seaport the next month.
 Despite the approvals, the Manhattan Landing project had stalled by 1975.

 The city acquired four blocks of the Seaport area in July 1973, while the Seaport Museum continued to operate these sites under a leaseback arrangement.
 This enabled the city to sell the blocks' air rights to the New York Telephone Company, which was erecting a skyscraper nearby.
 That October, the museum announced that it would renovate three blocks of the Seaport; this was part of a restoration that was planned in advance of the United States Bicentennial.
 Stanford left the Seaport Museum in 1976.
 The museum's leadership, which by then had barely enough money to keep the Seaport buildings in good shape, decided to seek a commercial partner to help them redevelop the South Street Seaport.
 The city government, which had recently recovered from a fiscal crisis, would not be eligible for loans from many banks, requiring the involvement of a private developer.
-In December 1977, the Seaport Museum and real-estate developer the Rouse Company each agreed to spend $250,000 on a feasibility study for a possible redevelopment of the Seaport area.
+In December 1977, the Seaport Museum and Baltimore-based real-estate developer The Rouse Company each agreed to spend $250,000 on a feasibility study for a possible redevelopment of the Seaport area.